This discreet newsletter will teach you how to give him freaky oral sex & make him scream your name in bed. Click here to get it.

 - Know your tools.
 This may mean practicing on a pillow before a person, treating rope before you use it the first time, doing research before you even buy a new toy or tool, or watching someone else use it (Youtube is incredibly useful here).
 Some dominants won’t use items without testing them on themselves to understand the full impact.
 You’ll also want to learn how to clean and store any items you use.

-- Negotiate safety and limits before your scene.
+- Negotiate limits and safety before your scene.
 Knowing safe words, health concerns, and hard and soft limits is essential before you play with someone.
 You may utilize a BDSM contract to make sure you cover everything.
 Check out these example BDSM contracts.

 - Prepare for the worst.
 We recommend having everything you might need in place for a scene gone awry.
 Something strong enough to cut through bondage (a safety scissors or bolt cutter), keys for any locks, First Aid kit, and a charged cell phone are all advisable.
 It may even be handy to have a fire extinguisher nearby.
 Knowing these items are on hand if something goes wrong can help you keep your head clear.